Stu-Air/Arch-Linux-Installer/README.md

 Please feel free to customize & tweak or even add your own custom tweaks, however these features require some basic knowledge of command line usage and shell scripting.

-I AM NOT RESPONSEABLE FOR ANY DAMAGE TO YOUR MACHINE. please read carefully and use you head this will wipe and repartition you drive.
+I AM NOT RESPONSEABLE FOR ANY DAMAGE TO YOUR MACHINE. please read carefully and use your head this will wipe and repartition your drive.